 - A. The acquisition method replaced the purchase method.
 For combinations resulting in complete ownership, it is distinguished by four characteristics. - 1.
 All assets acquired and liabilities assumed in the combination are recognized and measured at their individual fair values (with few exceptions). - 2.
 The fair value of the consideration transferred provides a starting point for valuing and recording a business combination. - a.
 The consideration transferred includes cash, securities, and contingent performance obligations. - b.
 Direct combination costs are expensed as incurred. - c.
 Stock issuance costs are recorded as a reduction in paid-in capital. - d.
 The fair value of any noncontrolling interest also adds to the valuation of the acquired firm and is covered beginning in Chapter 4 of the text. - 3.
 Any excess of the fair value of the consideration transferred over the net amount assigned to the individual assets acquired and liabilities assumed is recognized by the acquirer as goodwill. - 4.
 Any excess of the net amount assigned to the individual assets acquired and liabilities assumed over the fair value of the consideration transferred is recognized by the acquirer as a "gain on bargain purchase." - B. In-process research and development acquired in a business combination is recognized as an asset at its acquisition-date fair value. - III.
-Convergence between U.S. GAAP and IAS - A. IFRS 3 nearly identical to U.S. GAAP because of joint efforts - B. IFRS 10 Consolidated Financial Statements and IFRS 12 Disclosure of Interests in Other Entities both become effective in 2013.
-Some differences between these and GAAP
+Convergence between U.S. GAAP and IAS IFRS 3 nearly identical to U.S. GAAP because of joint efforts

-APPENDIX:
+APPENDIX 2A:

-The Purchase Method

-- A. The purchase method was applicable for business combinations occurring for fiscal years beginning prior to December 15, 2008.
+- I. The Purchase Method - A. The purchase method was applicable for business combinations occurring for fiscal years beginning prior to December 15, 2008.
 It was distinguished by three characteristics. - 1.
 One company was clearly in a dominant role as the purchasing party - 2.
 A bargained exchange transaction took place to obtain control over the second company. - 3.
 A historical cost figure was determined based on the acquisition price paid. - a.
 The cost of the acquisition included any direct combination costs. - b.
 Stock issuance costs were recorded as a reduction in paid-in capital and are not considered to be a component of the acquisition price. - B. Purchase method procedures - 1.
 The assets and liabilities acquired were measured by the buyer at fair value as of the date of acquisition. - 2.
-Any portion of the payment made in excess of the fair value of these assets and liabilities was attributed to an intangible asset commonly referred to as goodwill.

-3. If the price paid was below the fair value of the assets and liabilities, the accounts of the acquired company were still measured at fair value except that the values of certain noncurrent assets were reduced in total by the excess cost.
+Any portion of the payment made in excess of the fair value of these assets and liabilities was attributed to an intangible asset commonly referred to as goodwill. - 3.
+If the price paid was below the fair value of the assets and liabilities, the acquired company accounts were still measured at fair value except that certain noncurrent asset values were reduced by the excess cost.
 If these values were not great enough to absorb the entire reduction, an extraordinary gain was recognized.